-Walking SA held its Annual General Meeting on Thursday 12th October at Plant 4 Bowden, with a healthy attendance of member clubs, organisations and individuals.
+Walking SA held its Annual General Meeting on Thursday 11th October at the Jade in Flinders Street, with a healthy attendance of member clubs, organisations and individuals.
 We greatly appreciate the attendance and engagement with those there on the night.

-The AGM followed the presentation of the Walking Awards and was a relatively straight forward meeting.
+The AGM preceded the presentation of the Walking Awards and was a relatively straight forward meeting.

 We thank the work of our retiring Board Members:

-The 2016/17 Annual Report was distributed at the AGM and Wendy, Chair of Walking SA, spoke to the report identifying a range of highlights as well as challenges, facing Walking SA and the walking community.
-View the 2016/17 Annual Report.
+The 2017/18 Annual Report was distributed at the AGM and Wendy, Co-Chair of Walking SA, spoke to the report identifying a range of highlights as well as challenges, facing Walking SA and the walking community.
+View the 2017/18 Annual Report.

 - Highlights of the past year

-- read about the year’s achievements in the Chair’s Report
+- read about the year’s achievements in the Co-Chair’s Report

 - Events: Walktober and April’s Hiking Expo